-Money Management will prepare you to make wise consumer decisions, prepare you for future employment, and teach you to apply business principles to your personal life.
+Finance will prepare you to make wise consumer decisions, prepare you for future employment, and teach you to apply business principles to your personal life.
 This course also serves as a background for other business courses you may take in high school and in college.
 Do you know how to manage a checking account?
 Will you run out of money before your bills are paid?
 Why does car insurance cost so much?
 How does the stock market work?
 Why do some pay less when they buy a car just like yours?
 Are you entitled to an income tax refund?
 Why is good credit so important?
 Should you sign a lease when you rent?
 Learn the answers to these questions and more.
-Class work, homework, and tests are all part of the final grade.

-7322 Basic Elements of Graphic Design with Adobe Photoshop Grades: 10-12 .5 Credit Are you interested in acquiring greater skills in Photoshop?
+7322 Basic Elements of Graphic Design with Adobe Photoshop Grades: 10-12 .5 Credit

+Are you interested in acquiring greater skills in Photoshop?
 You'll learn to edit photographs and manipulate graphics to produce quality images.
 Students are encouraged to use creativity, independence, and rules of design throughout the lessons.
 This is a great class for both beginners and experienced Photoshop users.
 The course starts with the basics on how to use Photoshop, and through a variety of projects, students learn how to become independent with their Photoshopping skills.
 Projects utilize student photos or Internet images and focus on manipulating them into fun designs.
-A few examples of projects that will be completed include transforming yourself into an avatar and a fallen angel, creating a movie poster, and much more!